humanlyhuman/torzu/README.md

 ## Move away from Codeberg

-As Codeberg staff has requested, **I will remove the Codeberg mirror repository until the end of next week**.
-Another mirror repository on another platform will be made before the Codeberg mirror is deleted.
+As requested by Codeberg staff, **I have removed the Codeberg mirror repository**.
+[The new mirror repository is on NotABug](https://notabug.org/litucks/torzu).

-The next mirror repository is most likely going to be at **notabug.org**.
-If you have better suggestions (other than Gitlab, GitHub or Codeberg) please open an issue and I'll take a look.

 ## Limited public development